fun things to do with kids in belgium

 Gorge de Loup (Echternach, Luxembourg) – This corner of Luxembourg is know as Luxembourg’s "Little Switzerland" because of its amazing rock formations, caves and gorges.
 Visit the Gorge de Loup – there are well marked footpaths and you can take little kids on this walk.

-Fun food – For fun food in Belgium, kids will enjoy "Belgian waffles" (gauffre) and "Belgian chocolates," at every opportunity.
-Belgian fries (Belgische friet) are also not to be missed, eaten piping hot and freshly salted out of a paper cone.
-Fries come in different shapes too, pommes paille (match sticks) and pommes gauffre (hatched shapes).
+For fun food in Belgium, kids will enjoy "Belgian waffles" (gauffre) and "Belgian chocolates," at every opportunity.
+Belgian fries (frites, fritten, frieten) are also not to be missed, eaten piping hot and freshly salted out of a paper cone (also with sauces, such as mayonnaise).

 kids books belgium